Metro’s Guide to Accessibility and Independence

 A) Metro Call‑A‑Ride ADA Paratransit Services are available for locations that are within 3/4 of a mile of a MetroBus route or MetroLink station at the time the bus/train is running.
-If a bus or train is not running in an area, or the trips not doable on fixed-route then Metro Call-ARide ADA Paratransit Services are not required.
-Services outside of these times and/or in these areas are limited and subject to higher fares.
+If a bus or train is not running in an area, or the trip is not available on a fixed-route, then Metro Call‑A‑Ride ADA Paratransit Services are not required.
+These trips are limited and subject to higher fares.

 Q) Is Metro Call‑A‑Ride available only to customers with disabilities?

 A) The service is available for any customer, however priority is provided for ADA- eligible customers taking ADA-eligible trips.